ManjuHaarish/MdMicroservices/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+Quarkus rest-Client extension is used to communcate with different apis with least code.

+it is time efficient and performance efficient

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: